 Cllr Greensmith reported that she is working in the background re: BESS.
 In line with protocol, the BESS meetings were broadcast.
 Ian is considering speaking to the Chief Executive to voice his dissatisfaction.
 Cllr Harraway had raised some technical points which would have been useful if she had been able to speak at the meeting.
 The chair of the planning committee has the casting vote.
 A fire broke out recently at a BESS site in Scotland.

-It is currently unknown whether GBC will stay in the City Council or will move to the County Council.
+It is currently unknown whether GBC will stay in join with the City Council or will movejoin with to the County Counci group.
 The decision will be made by Central Government.
 County Council elections are being held next week.
 There will be a year of working in tandem with the new authority with new elections in 2029.
 This will be happening across the country.

 30.09 Chair’s Report 2024 / 2025 Cllr Edwards